The Junction of Immersive Analytics and Virtual Reconstructions -- A Case Study on the Mausoleum of Emperor Maxentius: Discussion

 \section{Discussion}

-Our exploration of IA applications in Virtual Archaeology argues for a significant potential for enhancing data understanding and analysis in archaeological reconstructions.
-While there exist works which advocate for the usefulness of immersive environments in Virtual Archaeology~\cite{kyrlitsias2020virtual}, many works focus on dissemination or reconstruction.
-Therefore, this work yields significance for the field by presenting general considerations of how research can benefit from immersive technologies.

-For our considerations, we utilise the Maxentius Mausoleum in Rome as a case study in the form of three digital reconstructions.
-The reconstructions we propose for the Maxentius Mausoleum adhere to the typology of late antique imperial mausolea, which we also present, and are based on archaeological evidence and scholarly interpretations.
-We did this since we wanted to use reconstructions based on scientific evidence and valid assumptions to provide a sound foundation for our exploration.
+With this work, we present three digital reconstructions of the Maxentius Mausoleum in Rome and utilize them to assess the value of IA for virtual archaeology.
+The reconstructions we propose for the Maxentius Mausoleum adhere to the typology of late antique imperial mausolea, based on archaeological evidence and scholarly interpretations.
+Such scientific evidence provides a sound foundation for our discussion, in which we aim to advocate for the more prominent use of immersive technologies to support archaeological research.
+While there exist works that highlight the usefulness of immersive environments in virtual archaeology~\cite{kyrlitsias2020virtual}, they tend to focus on dissemination or reconstruction rather than improving the perception of a specific aspect, such as the comparison of hypotheses.

-Under the use of the models, we have created immersive reconstructions in the form of an interactive VR environment.
-This iVR environment serves as proof of concept of the potential of IA in archaeological analysis.
-We integrated a selection of IA techniques to demonstrate a promising approach to accessing archaeological data that goes beyond representation, offering new ways to interact with and comprehend complex spatiotemporal data.
+From a historical and archaeological perspective, the immersive reconstruction of Maxentius’ mausoleum provides important insights into the changing relationship between light and space, a topic much debated in discussions on the development of Late Antique architecture.
+As an outstanding example of a new type of two-storeyed mausolea combining a dark crypt with light-flooded upper floors, it adds a completely new dimension of including light to funeral architecture that was taken up and further developed in the fourth century by church-attached imperial mausolea~\cite{Hesberg1992}.
+The graded lightning seen here became an important feature of late antique interiors, extending from funeral to palatial~\cite{gunter1968wand} and ecclesiastical~\cite{deBlaauw2010} architecture.
+An immersive reconstruction of Maxentius’ mausoleum complex will explore this dimension of light and lightning in a systematical manner and, at the same time, offer a promising starting point to take the general discussion of this important feature of late antique architecture to a new level.